Aikku93/ulc-codec/README.md

 ## Possible issues
 * Aside from a somewhat arbitrary high-frequency boost in the frequency selection criteria (and larger quantizer bands in the high-frequency range), there is no psychoacoustic optimizations, which might be resulting in lower quality for a given rate
+    * The reason this model works at all is that low frequencies mask more neighbouring bands than high frequencies do (most audio contains a lot of low-frequency content relative to the high frequencies).
+However, this breaks down when there isn't much low-frequency masking going on, combined with with decent amount of high-frequency activity; this can lead to completely losing important low-frequency bands.
+For that reason, a suitable psychoacoustic model is currently being researched.
 * Syntax is flexible enough to cause buffer overflows
 * No block synchronization (if an encoded file is damaged, there is no way to detect where the next block lies)
     * It should be possible to prepend each block with the two-byte nybble sequence ```0h,0h,0h,0h```.
 Such a sequence could only happen at the start of a block (set quantizer to 2<sup>0</sup>, followed by three zero coefficients) and never in any other place (as four zero coefficients would be coded as ```8h,1h```), avoiding false-positives.